-- An egg lives 12-24 hours after leaving the ovary
+- An egg lives 12-24 hours after leaving the ovary.

-- Normally only one egg is released each time of ovulation
+- Normally only one egg is released each time of ovulation.

-- Some women may experience some light blood spotting during ovulation
+- Some women may experience light spotting around ovulation.

-- Implantation of a fertilized egg normally takes place 6-12 days after ovulation
+- Implantation of a fertilized egg normally takes place 6-12 days after ovulation.

-- A menstrual period can occur even if ovulation has not occurred
+- A menstrual period can occur even if a woman has not ovulated.

-- Ovulation can occur even if a menstrual period has not occurred
+- Ovulation can occur even if a woman has not had her menstrual period.

-- If an egg is not fertilized, it disintegrates and is absorbed into the uterine lining
+- If an egg is not fertilized, it disintegrates and is absorbed into the uterine lining.

-The Ovulation Cycle divided into two parts:
+The Ovulation Cycle Divided into Two Parts:

 The first part of the ovulation cycle is called the follicular phase.
 This phase starts the first day of the last menstrual period (LMP) and continues until ovulation.
-This first half of the cycle can differ greatly for each woman lasting anywhere from 7 days until 40 days.
-The second half of the cycle is called the luteal phase and is from the day of ovulation until the next period begins.
+This first half of the cycle can differ greatly for each woman lasting anywhere from 7 to 40 days.

 From the Menstrual Period to Ovulation (the details you may not know!)

-FSH triggers a few of your follicles to develop into mature eggs.
-One of these will develop into the dominant follicle, which will release a mature egg and the others will disintegrate.
-As the follicles mature they send out another hormone, estrogen.
-The high levels of estrogen will tell the hypothalamus and pituitary gland that there is a mature egg.
+FSH triggers a few of your follicles to develop mature eggs.
+One of the follicles will become dominant and will release a mature egg, while the others will disintegrate.
+As the follicles mature, they send out another hormone called estrogen.
+An increase in estrogen tells the hypothalamus and pituitary gland that there is a mature egg.

 The luteinizing hormone (LH) is then released, also known as your LH surge.
 The LH surge causes the egg to burst through the ovary wall within 24-36 hours.
 The egg will then begin its journey down the fallopian tube where it will be available for fertilization.